-We will use Cost-consequence Analysis (CCA) to assess the value for money of the ABS programme.
+We will use Cost-consequence Analysis (CCA) to assess the value for money of the ABS programme (see Technical note 4).
 This will include five sequential work packages as summarised in Figure 7.
 Objective 4 particularly addresses the inputs, assumptions, outcomes and impact parts of the ToC.